 AN IDAHO ICON WITH SUBLIME SCENERY AND TOP-NOTCH HABITAT

-The Saint Joe River, a wild and scenic river in its upper reaches, flows 140 miles from its origins in the northern Bitterroot Mountain range westward to Lake Coeur d’Alene.
-With crystal-clear, cold water, idyllic falls and dramatic moss and fern laden canyons lining its banks, the Saint Joe is one of Idaho’s wild gems.
+The St. Joe River, a wild and scenic river in its upper reaches, flows 140 miles from its origins in the northern Bitterroot Mountain range westward to Lake Coeur d’Alene.
+With crystal-clear, cold water, idyllic falls and dramatic moss and fern laden canyons lining its banks, the St. Joe is one of Idaho’s wild gems.
 Osprey and bald eagle swoop from riverside cottonwood forests to feast on fish, while elk, deer, moose and bear frequent the river’s edge.
-For people, the Saint Joe offers some of the state’s best fishing and hunting, in addition to excellent whitewater rafting, bird watching and wildlife viewing.
+For people, the St. Joe offers some of the state’s best fishing and hunting, in addition to excellent whitewater rafting, bird watching and wildlife viewing.

 CONSERVING TROUT HABITAT AND IMPROVING PUBLIC ACCESS